Mhassan94/AddMovieTest/README.md

+The view.html is the add movie page src code.

 The automation Test were created using a Page Object Model.
 I created the pages (i.e. addmoviepage, loginPage, etc.) with all the required webelements, and methods needed to create functional automation tests.
 The tests are seperated so that each page has a testing suite.
 For example, addMoviePage is associated with testAddMovie.
 There are some pre-requisites for the pages, so for the addMovie pages it is dependent on Login Page.
 So I imported loginPage webelements and method in the testAddmovie suite.

 As for data, there is another folder under src.
 And the data will be pulled from several data files if necessary.